j-shafeeqa/Multimodal-Semantic-Search/README.md

 - [ ] Voice-based search integration
 - [ ] Virtual try-on expansion from only Clothes to Shoes & Accessories

+## 📜 License

+**All rights reserved.**
+This repository and its contents are the intellectual property of Shafeeqa Fathima Jahangir.
+Use of this code, content, or designs without explicit permission is prohibited.

 * * *

 Built with ❤️ by **Shafeeqa Fathima Jahangir**, Final-Year CS @ University of West London.